 The Company has one class of common shares.
 No class A or class B preference shares have been issued.

 SUBSEQUENT EVENTS

-On June 19, 2019, the Company issued 60,000 shares at a price of \$0.85 per share in accordance with the terms of the agreement to purchase Skyrun.
+On September 10, 2019, the Company issued 60,000 shares to two officers of the Company at a price of \$0.46 per share in accordance with the terms of the agreement to purchase Skyrun.